SourceDoctor/examsresult/Readme.md

 * define Time Periods and weight them
 * define School Class for School Year and assign Students

+* import Students from a Class of a School Year before

 ## Todos
 * handle several Subjects in every School Class
 * handle an Exam for complete School Class or a single student